RyanPattison/aquarium/README.md

 aquarium
 ========

-A Python script for wrapping job management on SHARCNET.
+Scripts for wrapping job management on SHARCNET.